shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 $$ stegoFile = Emb(secretData, coverFile, key)$$

 where key is the password/auxiliary data required to recover the hidden secret data.
-The key is usually a biproduct of the embedding process and it's use would be clearer in the upcoming sections.
+The key is usually a by-product of the embedding process and it's use would be clearer in the upcoming sections.

 Similarly, the hidden data can be recovered using an extraction algorithm $Ext()$ given as